 Remember, audience build and maintenance is at the heart of email deliverability.

-First, completely avoid, where possible, the use of any type of file/document links or link-shorteners.
-PDFs, Google Docs, bit.ly and more have consistently been used by bad actors to hide malicious content.
+First, completely avoid, where possible, the use of any type of file/document links or general link-shorteners.
+PDFs, Google Docs, bit.ly (though not their custom-domain link shorteners) and more have consistently been used by bad actors to hide malicious content.
 Because of this, an email can be unexpectedly filtered or even bounced due to the security settings concerning these.